Our competency development program helps senior project staff become transformation leaders

-Organisations that need TLs to succeed need them forging a network that crosses hierarchy, spreads outside the organisation and embraces many contributors and view points and thats a different development path from a three or five day training class.
+Organisations that need TLs to succeed need them forging a network that crosses hierarchy, spreads outside the organisation and embraces many contributors and view points and that’s a different development philosophy from ‘go on a three or five day training class’.

 Our Support to Your Development Efforts?

 We’d love to help your people down the path, give them the tools, for example to help the board express vision linked to the profit and loss account and cultural mission and values; show them techniques that socialise, share and embrace the coming change (nemawashi).
 Run the simulations which enable profit-centre and change owners engage in steering and governance cycles with greater confidence and capability from greater familiarity and challenge.

 Contact us now to find out more Capability@LogicalModel.Net